 EmotivPro is a neuroscience software solution for research, enabling users to analyze EEG data, display the electrophysiologic recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.

 EMOTIV’s products for measuring electrophysiologic recordings such as evoked response potential are considered the most cost-effective and credible mobile and wireless EEG headsets on the market.
-For neuroscience research, the award-winning EMOTIV EPOC+ headset provides professional-grade brain data which has been cited in dozens of published clinical studies.
+For neuroscience research, the EMOTIV EPOC X headset provides professional-grade brain data which has been cited in dozens of published clinical studies.